+6186952489

 Horse and Staff drinking together.

-Dan remembers that, “Jennifer Rheinecker and Colleen Shaughnessy were along as campers on that first program.
+Dan recalls that “Jennifer Rheinecker and Colleen Shaughnessy were along as campers on that first program.
 Danny Clancy and I chose the campsite the previous winter.
-At the time, the Forest Service maintained firebreaks in that area, which made the site we chose a good setting for feeding the horses with real grass, plus setting up a nearby campsite for boys and one for girls in an open meadow surrounded by a dense hardwood forest was ideal.
+At the time, the Forest Service maintained firebreaks in that area, which made the site we chose a good setting for feeding the horses; real grass and setting up a nearby campsite for boys and one for girls in an open meadow surrounded by a dense hardwood forest.
 The campsite was down the grassy fire lane trail across Trigg Tower Road from Davis-Green Trail Ride.
-It was accessible by truck, but it felt like it was deep in the woods – because it was.”
+It was accessible by truck, but it felt like it was deep in the woods (because it was).”

 Trekking Specialty Group